s338539679/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my webpage!

-I'm glad you are here.
-I plan to talk about ...
+You're here to read about my progress in class.